-This past weekend there was a 3 year old boy missing from an area not too far from where I live.
-The search efforts were reported on the news and it spread rapidly across social media.
+Recently, a 3-year-old boy went missing from an area not too far from where I live.
+The search efforts were reported in the news.
+The call for help spread rapidly across social media.

 The weather was atrocious, raining, cold and windy.
-Plus he was lost in dense bushland and as the day ended the thought of approaching darkness made everything worse.
-The community as a whole were seriously very worried about this little boy.
+Plus he was lost in dense bushland and as the day ended, the thought of approaching darkness filled everyone with dread.

-The story did have a happy ending and the little boy was found safe and well by a relative which was really heart-warming and everyone gave a collective sigh of relief.
+The story did have a happy ending and the little boy was found safe and well, by a relative which was really heart-warming.
+Everyone gave a collective sigh of relief.

 The thought of something happening to our loved ones is something none of us want to confront.

-While this was about a little boy and his family I think I can safely say that pet owners too have similar feelings of dread when a beloved family pet is for whatever reason not up to par.
+While this was about a little boy and his family, I think I can safely say that pet owners too have similar feelings of dread when a beloved family pet goes missing or is not up to par.

 As much as we like to think we have everything under control, things do still happen.